granack/useful-dnd-things/README.md

 --- notices
-Bestiary is using the CSS (and used the Example HTML as an example) from https://codepen.io/retractedhack/pen/gPLpWe, which in turn is absed on https://valloric.github.io/statblock5e/
+### Bestiary is using the CSS for statbocks from https://codepen.io/retractedhack/pen/gPLpWe, which in turn is absed on https://valloric.github.io/statblock5e/

+### Monster data in the Bestiary come from Wizards of the Coast's System Reference Document (SRD) 5.1 and Kobold Press' Tome of Beasts, both under the Open Game License version 1.0a.
+This applies to `srd.xml`, `tob.xml`, respecgtivley, and their derivitive `bestiary.html`.
+A small amount of data (specifically: environments and publication sources) come from Kobold Fight Club data.
+I noted whether monsters are from the SRD or not myself, so if any SRD monsters are found that I either missed or accidentally included, please let me know so I can correct it.

+### Unless otherwise noted within the file, all other data or files are copyright me, granack@gmail.com, and released using [LGPL-3.0](https://github.com/granack/useful-dnd-things/blob/master/LICENSE)